-- 1. If the LEA is having difficulty ensuring FAPE for an individual student or a particular disability category, describe the procedures and analysis methods used to determine gaps in the continuum of special education supports, services and education placement options available for students with disabilities. - 2.
-Include information detailing successful programs, services, education placements as well as identified gaps in current programs, services, and education placements not available within the LEA.
+1. If the LEA is having difficulty ensuring FAPE for an individual student or a particular disability category, describe the procedures and analysis methods used to determine gaps in the continuum of special education supports, services and education placement options available for students with disabilities.

+- 2. Include information detailing successful programs, services, education placements as well as identified gaps in current programs, services, and education placements not available within the LEA.
 Include an overview of services provided through interagency collaboration within the LEA. - 3.
-Discuss any expansion of the continuum of services planned during the life of this plan. - 1.
-Presently, there are no students and/or disability categories in which the District is experiencing difficulty ensuring a Free and Appropriate Education (FAPE).
+Discuss any expansion of the continuum of services planned during the life of this plan.

+1. Presently, there are no students and/or disability categories in which the District is experiencing difficulty ensuring a Free and Appropriate Education (FAPE).
 However, should a situation present itself that results in difficulty ensuring FAPE for a student, the District continues to take a team approach to resolve the issue.
-The Freedom Area School District strongly believes that a team approach is more effective in terms of resolving issues relating to locating an appropriate educational placement for hard to place students with disabilities.
+The Freedom Area School District strongly believes that a team approach is more effective in resolving issues relating to locating an appropriate educational placement for hard to place students with disabilities.
 Inter-agency collaboration continues to be a valuable asset in terms of the team approach by increasing the likelihood of bringing all of the appropriate agencies/parties together to address a student's specific educational/emotional needs.
+The District's Coordinator of Special Education will notify all appropriate agencies (i.e., Pressley HELP Team, Pattan, CYS, etc.) and will coordinate the inter-agency meetings.
+The district is currently working on expanding the emotional support programming within the district.
+This began with networking with other public schools to gain information regarding how they are utilizing these supports and structuring these programs.
+The next step is to work with our district administrators to look at scheduling, staff support, curriculums, resources, and classroom settings to support the enhanced need of these services.
+We have also been with outside agencies and our Intermediate Unit to gather information regarding implementing an in-house emotional support program in grades K-8.
+We will continue to work with all of our stakeholders, outside agencies, and our intermediate unit in order to plan for these supports and services.

-The District's Director of Special Education will notify all appropriate agencies (i.e., Pressley HELP Team, Pattan, CYS, etc.) and will coordinate the inter-agency meetings. - 2.
-The Freedom Area School District has not experienced any difficulty placing students that are in need of a specialized curriculum.
-The District collaborates with neighboring specialized Special Education Public Schools that are utilized for students that fit the criteria.
-This includes students that exhibit severe emotional disturbance, medically fragile students, students with significant cognitive disabilities, non-communicative students and severely handicapped students. - 3.
-The Freedom Area School District maintains a cooperative/working relationship with the Beaver Valley Intermediate
+2. The Freedom Area School District has not experienced any difficulty placing students that are in need of a specialized curriculum.
+The District collaborates with neighboring specialized Special Education Schools that are utilized for students that fit the criteria.
+This includes students that exhibit severe emotional disturbance, medically fragile students, students with significant cognitive disabilities, non-communicative students and severely handicapped students.

-Unit, Beaver County Children's and Youth Services, The Prevention Network, Beaver County Behavioral Health, Drug and Alcohol Program, and Gateway Rehabilitation Center.
+3. The Freedom Area School District maintains a cooperative/working relationship with the Beaver Valley Intermediate Unit, Beaver County Children's and Youth Services, The Prevention Network, Beaver County Behavioral Health, Drug and Alcohol Program, Gateway Rehabilitation Center, as well as other outside support agencies.